caocscar/ConnectedVehicleDocs/RSEdoc.md

 16|distance|travelled distance during V2I; based on vehicle speed; omits time jumps greater than 1 second from calculation|meters
 17|bsmCount|number of basic safety messages (equivalent to rows) during V2I|none 18|deltaTmax|maximum time between consecutive timestamps; can be thought of as a measure of data quality; ideally it would be 0.100 seconds|seconds

+## Coordinate Reference System
+GPS coordinates are in WGS84 or EPSG:4326